 Pieter Hugo

-Major solo exhibitions have taken place at Rencontres d'Arles; Museu Coleção Berardo; the Kunstmuseum Wolfsburg; the Hague Museum of Photography; Musée de l'Elysée in Lausanne; Ludwig Museum in Budapest; Fotografiska in Stockholm; MAXXI in Rome and the Institute of Modern Art Brisbane, among others.
+He has presented major solo exhibitions at leading institutions worldwide, including Rencontres d'Arles, Museu Coleção Berardo (Lisbon), Kunstmuseum Wolfsburg, the Hague Museum of Photography, Musée de l'Elysée (Lausanne), the Ludwig Museum (Budapest), MAXXI (Rome), and the Institute of Modern Art Brisbane.

-Hugo has participated in numerous group exhibitions at institutions including the Perez Art Museum Miami, National Museum of Modern and Contemporary Art in Seoul, Barbican Art Gallery, Tate Modern, the Folkwang Museum, Fundação Calouste Gulbenkian, and Bienal de São Paulo.
+Hugo’s work has also featured in numerous group exhibitions at the Perez Art Museum Miami, the National Museum of Modern and Contemporary Art in Seoul, the Barbican, Tate Modern, the Folkwang Museum, Fundação Calouste Gulbenkian, and the Bienal de São Paulo, among others.

-His work is represented in prominent public and private collections.
-Among them are Centre Pompidou, Rijksmuesum, the Museum of Modern Art, V&A Museum, San Francisco Museum of Modern Art, Metropolitan Museum of Modern Art, J Paul Getty Museum, Walther Collection, Deutsche Börse Group, Folkwang Museum and Huis Marseille.
+His photographs are held in major public and private collections, including the Centre Pompidou, Rijksmuseum, the Museum of Modern Art, the Victoria & Albert Museum, SFMOMA, the Metropolitan Museum of Art, the J. Paul Getty Museum, the Walther Collection, Deutsche Börse Group, the Folkwang Museum, and Huis Marseille.

 Download CV (PDF)